 Notice, there’s a room above at the entry in every pol for security guards to watch over.

 On the route ahead, we visited a 400-year-old unique temple known as Kala Ramji Mandir.
 Surprisingly, the idol of Lord Rama is in the seated position which is rare.
-All the three idols are made out of black stone called Kasoti, which is used to test the purity of gold.
+All three idols are made out of black stone called Kasoti, which is used to test the purity of gold.

 Entry towards Shri Kala Ramji Mandir